Sector Mean Reversion on German Stocks (XETRA): 4.50% CAGR, -0.59% vs DAX

 2002: The deepest year

-2002 was -45.64% vs SPY's -19.92%.
+2002 was -45.64% vs the DAX at -19.92%.
 The -25.72% gap is the worst single-year miss in the record.
 The tech bubble's unwind hit XETRA hard.
 German industrial and financial stocks that had been caught up in the late-1990s expansion cycle collapsed as global demand evaporated.
 The strategy bought beaten-down sectors throughout 2001 and into 2002, and those sectors kept falling.

 2005: The best year

-2005 was +37.43% vs SPY's +7.17%, a +30.26% excess.
+2005 was +37.43% vs the DAX's +7.17%, a +30.26% excess.
 German industrial stocks had been cheap after years of underperformance, and global demand came back.
 XETRA's manufacturing base, which had been a drag in prior years, led the recovery as export demand accelerated and German companies repriced off multi-year lows.

 This is the strategy working correctly: structural cheapness meeting a genuine recovery in the underlying drivers.
 2005 and 2006 (+22.47%) were the strongest two-year stretch in the record.